andropar/conwell_replication/scripts/archive/README.md

 # Archived Scripts

-These scripts record how the completed runs were launched on MPCDF Viper/Raven and how intermediate caches were copied or diagnosed.
-They are intentionally not part of the clean top-level workflow.
+These scripts are not part of the main public workflow.
+They are retained as reference material for batch submission, data-transfer helpers, development tests, and diagnostics.

-Paths inside these files may point to the original machine layout (`/ptmp/rothj`, `/u/rothj`, `/raven/...`).
-Treat them as provenance templates: adapt paths and environment names before rerunning them.
+Some files contain site-specific scheduler settings, environment names, or filesystem paths.
+Review and adapt them before running on a different system.

-- `cluster/`: SLURM launchers, auto-submit wrappers, rsync jobs, and Viper/Raven environment setup.
+- `cluster/`: SLURM launchers, auto-submit wrappers, transfer jobs, and environment setup helpers.
-- `diagnostics/`: one-off scripts used to compare old/new brain caches and probe ROI/OOD effects.
+- `diagnostics/`: one-off scripts used for cache comparisons and ROI/OOD checks.
-- `smoke_tests/`: early smoke-test and screen-launch helpers.
+- `smoke_tests/`: minimal extraction/download test helpers.